EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 Amplification attacks with CoAP is unfortunately not only theory, amplification factors of 10-100 are commonly reported from NoSec deployments. {{CoAP-Report}} and
-{{CoAP-Wild}} report average amplification factor of 27 and 34 respectively from a single response to a GET request for /.well-known/core to the default UDP port 5693.
+{{CoAP-Wild}} report average amplification factors of 27 and 34 respectively from a single response to a GET request for /.well-known/core to the default UDP port 5683.
 NoSec CoAP servers accessible over the Internet are mostly concentrated to a few countries and a few implementations, which do not follow the recommendations in Section 11.3 of [RFC7252] (but the requirements are a bit soft).